-In enterprise deployments, we recommend that you set Display level to None to ensure that Setup runs silently, to prevent prompting users to enter information, and to prevent the installation from waiting for any user interaction, including when files are being used.
+Note In enterprise deployments, we recommend that you set Display level to None to ensure that Setup runs silently, to prevent prompting users to enter information, and to prevent the installation from waiting for any user interaction, including when files are being used.
 Setting Display Level to none assumes that the Suppress modal and Completion notice options are silenced and that the Microsoft Software License Terms is accepted.
 Administrators must also make sure that no Office applications are running during an installation of Office 2010.

 If you set Display level to Basic and select the Suppress modal option, users may be prompted if any Office files are being used.
 Setting Display level to None prevents prompting users in these cases.
 The Suppress modal option does not prevent files-in-use messages from displaying; only Display level set to None prevents their display.

 Make any additional customizations.
 Click Save on the File menu, and then click save the Setup customization file in the Updates folder at the root of the network installation point.